praveensiddu/aws/bastion/README.md

     - (Y)es/(N)o: Y
 - Modify /etc/haproxy/haproxy.cfg or /etc/hosts to point to the right backend on 443 and 80
 - sudo systemctl restart haproxy
+- run sudo systemctl status haproxy -l to make sure there was no error starting haproxy.
 - Make sure your backend apache server is running and open https://yourdomain and https://yourdomain/phpMyAdmin in your browzer to test it.

 > Note of thanks.
 This README.md was edited using